-Always double check before purchasing software to white label, resell or use with clients.
+Always double check before purchasing software to white label, resell, or use with clients.
 You can typically find information about whether or not "unlimited sites" really means the same as "can use however you want."
 Check in the Questions and Answers area at the bottom of the page.
-If it's not their, ask yourself.
+If it's not there, ask yourself.

 Method #4: Use Third Party Marketplaces

 There are several 3rd party marketplaces that specialize in connecting software sellers with buyers.

 Although you might pay a premium vs. negotiating a deal with a software creator yourself, this is a safer approach.
 The amount you pay in commissions to the marketplaces shouldn't be an issue in the grand scheme of things.

 Sites that offer this sort of service include...